 Broadband antennas, compared to half wave dipoles, reduce test time because the technician did not have to stop the test to adjust the dipole antenna for each frequency.
 Most compliance standards now require the use of such antennas.
 The latest version of Mil-Std 461E states the used of broadband double ridge guide horn antenna as the antenna of choice for frequencies above 200 MHz.

-The Model ATH18G27 is a wide band, high gain, high power microwave horn antenna.
-With a minimum gain of 18.8dB over isotropic, the Model ATH18G27 supplies the high intensity fields necessary for RFI/EMI field testing within and beyond the confines of a shielded room.
+The Model ATH18G27-1 is a wide band, low gain, wide beamwidth, high power microwave horn antenna.
+With a minimum gain of 8.8dB over isotropic, the Model ATH18G27-1 supplies the high intensity fields necessary for RFI/EMI field testing within and beyond the confines of a shielded room.